Review of strongly coupled regimes in gravity with Dyson-Schwinger approach: de Sitter solution

+which is de Sitter spacetime written in conformally flat (Poincar\'e) coordinates.
 The relevant conclusion from this textbook example is that the scalar field equation and the constraint force the solution to be a de Sitter or Minkowski one and a direct quantization using the Dyson-Schwinger method appears impossible for the Einstein equations in vacuum.
 We need to extend the theory adding further terms to the standard Einstein-Hilbert action.